The World’s Best Budgeting Apps: Spend Less, Save More

 Fortunly's Rating: Our editorial team determines the rating based on a set of evaluation criteria developed for each product and service category.

-The solution?
 Make a monthly budget and stick to it.
 That’s all you need to do.
 We’ve heard it a thousand times before, and we understand the basic concept.
-Spend less on Starbucks and focus on paying off your debt - makes perfect sense.
+Spend less on Starbucks and focus on paying off your debt—it makes perfect sense.

-However, 22% of Americans still have less than $5,000 in their retirement savings accounts, and most of us treat budgeting like a chore that prevents us from enjoying life’s small luxuries.
+However, as of early 2026, the typical U.S. worker has just $955 saved for retirement, and most of us treat budgeting like a chore that prevents us from enjoying life’s small luxuries.

 Figuring Out Your Goals and Sticking to Them